sharuvaruu/Workoutapp/README.md

 # Workoutapp

 ## Overview
 Workoutapp is a MERN stack application designed to help users track their workout routines and progress.
+This is my first attempt with MERN

 ## Features
-- User authentication and authorization

 - Create, read, update, and delete workouts
-- Track progress over time
 - Responsive design

 ## Installation